 If the game is tied after the regular 60 minutes of play, the teams play overtimes until the tie is broken.
 In each overtime, each team gets to start at the opponent's 25 yard line.
 The winner of the coin toss before the first overtime normally elects to go second.
 The second team will know how many points it must score to win or at least continue the tie.
 The first team must try to get a touchdown (but may decide to settle for a field goal on 4th down) to make it as difficult as possible for the second team.
 If the first team does get a touchdown, the second team cannot settle for less.

 For subsequent overtimes, the teams alternate which one is first.
-Starting with the third overtime period, teams must go for 2 points after scoring a touchdown.
+For the third and fourth overtime periods, teams must go for 2 points after scoring a touchdown.
+Thereafter, each team will have only one play: a two-point conversion attempt from the three-yard line.

 Question: In overtime in college football if the team who has the ball first scores and then the other team fumbles or throws an interception can it be returned for a touchdown or is it a dead ball and the game is over?